Filipino shamans: Black magic

 Sorcerers are also believed to have powers that cause harm to other people covertly.
-Healer-sorcerers who practice this kind of sorcery usually justify it as a form of criminal punishment, as a widespread belief is that black magic does not work on people who are innocent.
+Healer-sorcerers who practice this kind of sorcery usually justify it as a form of criminal punishment, as it is a widespread belief that black magic does not work on people who are innocent.
 Their targets are usually "wrongdoers" like thieves, adulterous spouses, or land grabbers.
-Sorcery of this type is seen as a kind of "justice", especially for people who can not (or failed to) legally prosecute a wrongdoer.
+Sorcery of this type is seen as a kind of "justice", especially for people who cannot (or fail to) legally prosecute a wrongdoer.

 There are also "true" sorcerers who are said to have hereditary sorcerous powers.
 Unlike healers, they do not consider the justice of their actions.
-The latter type of sorcerers are often conflated with the aswang, evil vampire-like supernatural beings capable of appearing human (or were originally human).
+These sorcerers are often conflated with aswang, evil vampire-like supernatural beings capable of appearing human (or were originally human).

-The negative counterparts of the shamans are collectively called as witches, however, these witches actually include a variety of different kinds of people with differing occupations and cultural connotations which depend on the ethnic group they are associated with.
+The negative counterparts of the shamans are collectively called as witches.
+However, these witches actually include a variety of different kinds of people with differing occupations and cultural connotations depending on the ethnic group they are associated with.
 They are completely different from the Western notion of what a witch is.
-Notable examples of witches in a Philippine concept are the mannamay, witches known to the Ibanag people, mangkukulam, witches that use materials from nature and the cursee as a form of curse, and the mambabarang, witches that utilize insects as a form of curse.
+Notable examples of witches in a Philippine concept are the mannamay, witches known to the Ibanag people; mangkukulam, witches that use materials from nature and the cursee as a form of curse; and the mambabarang, witches that utilize insects as a form of curse.